a-eldar/DB-Notes/Exam Preparation/Algorithms.md

 \end{algorithm}
 ```
 ## Step 2
-Take one block from each sorted sequence into memory, and then simply merge-sort them.
+Iteratively take one block from each sorted sequence into memory, and then simply merge-sort them.
 ## Runtime
 $3B(R)$ I/O operations
 # Join Algorithms